1980 Mr. Olympia

-CBS Television attended and filmed the 1980 contest but decided not to air the contest on broadcast television as planned.
+CBS Sports attended and filmed the 1980 contest but decided not to air the contest on broadcast television as planned.
 It was the last time the Mr. Olympia contest was filmed by an American broadcast television network.
+It was after the event intended host Ken Squier witnessed Racecam at the Hardie-Ferodo 1000, leading to it being used for the 1981 Daytona 500.

 Results

 Total prize money awarded was $50,000.